Fine-tuning SmolVLA Model

 --wandb.project smolvla_finetuning

-Advanced Training Configuration
+Advanced Training Configurations

 Multi-GPU Training